 To create a tradition, you can start by thinking of your parent and something they loved.
 For example, if they were always in the kitchen baking, it may be a new tradition to have the family over once a month for a night of baking cookies.
 Maybe they loved camping, and once or twice a year all of the family takes a big camping trip together.
 It could also be something small such as setting an extra place setting for them at holiday dinners.

 Create a Memorial Scrapbook

-We often have photos of our parent in various photo albums, but making a special scrapbook just for them can be very healing as well as create a wonderful keepsake.
-To do this you simply need a scrapbook and some glue or tape.
-If you choose, you can also add special embellishments such as stickers or stamps.
+We often have photos of our parents in various photo albums, but making a special scrapbook just for them can be very healing and create a wonderful keepsake.
+To do this, you simply need a scrapbook and some glue or tape.
+You can also add special embellishments such as stickers or stamps if you choose.

-Then gather photos of your parent as well as any mementoes you would like to add and arrange them all in the scrapbook.
+Then gather photos of your parent and any mementos you would like to add and arrange them all in the scrapbook.
 This could be a random order or start from their childhood and work up from there.
-This is also a wonderful activity to get the whole family involved with.
+This is also a wonderful activity to get the whole family involved.

 If you would like more ideas on how to cope with grief after your parent’s cremation services in Murfreesboro, TN, please give us a call or come by anytime.
 We are always here to help and have ample resources to help you in this difficult time.